About the Keynotes

 Keynote Speakers

-Dr Alicja Syska, Lecturer in Humanities and Education, University of Plymouth.
+Dr Alicja Syska, Associate Professor of Humanities and Education, University of Plymouth.

-Dr Alicja Syska is a Lecturer in Humanities and Education at the University of Plymouth, where she previously held a decade long role in Learning Development.
+Dr Alicja Syska is an Associate Professor of Humanities and Education at the University of Plymouth, where she previously held a decade long role in Learning Development.
 She holds a PhD in American Studies from Saint Louis University, USA, and is a Principal Fellow of Advance HE (PFHEA) and an ALDinHE Senior Fellow.

 Her work focuses on authentic student engagement through academic writing, the cultivation of attention, community building, interdisciplinary approaches, and Third Space identities, with a particular interest in people centred and inclusive practices in contemporary higher education.
 She serves as Editor in Chief of the Journal of Learning Development in Higher Education, Lead Editor of the Plymouth Interdisciplinary Education Open Journal, and co hosts the Learning Development Project podcast.